oplS15projects/FP4-proposal/README.md

 http://music.columbia.edu/cmc/musicandcomputers/chapter4/04_09.php

 ### Deliverable and Demonstration
-By the end of this project we will have a working keyboard that produces audio using sine waves.
+By the end of this project we will have a working synthesizer that produces complex sounds using sine waves.
 We will implement a number of features available for the user to interact with that will alter the sounds produced by the synthesizer.

 ### Evaluation of Results
-We will know that we are successful based on if the piano plays the correct notes, sounds good, and has ample features.
+We will know that we are successful when have an easy to use synthesizer that is enjoyable to play.
+The synthesizer should come with several different features that a user can manipulate and the synthesizer should be able to play any combinations keys displayed on the UI.

 ## Work Plan and Schedule
 First we will create a working UI that plays very basic sounds.
-Next, we will begin experimenting with additive synthesis and incorporating different user settings into the UI to manipulate the audio waves.
+In parallel we will research and experiment with additive synthesis to understand how to incorporate different user settings into the UI to manipulate the audio waves.
+Development on the UI will continue to ensure that it is visually appealing and intuitive to use.
+Some interface settings should be implemented at this point.

 ### First Milestone (04-13)
 On this day, we will have a working UI that resembles a keyboard and plays basic tones using the mouse.
+Research will be done and some basic audio manipulation procedures will be developed.

 ### Second Milestone (04-21)
 On this day, we will have changed the basic tones to real sine waves and we will add more functionality to the UI,